 "Representation of the world, like the world itself, is the work of men; they describe it from their own point of view, which they confuse with the absolute truth." -Simone de Beauvoir

 Absolute truths are hard to come by, which is the basic premise of ‘hyper-perspectivism’.
 Rather, truths are always in the eyes of the beholder, truths are always observer-relative, truths are “made” by a “truth-maker.”
 You can approach our multifaceted reality from an incredibly large number of angles.
 Everything is perspectival, in other words, it all depends on your perspective, your frame of reference.
 Since our informational world is of mental abstractive construction (as I make my case in the present book), it’s always up to you to decide what’s real to you – everything you find real is indeed real to you, not necessarily real to others who are at the same time, for a lack of a better word, your past and future incarnations.
 We all are different points of view on oneself, within our own holographic self-reflection.
 We all are like droplets on the cobweb of reality reflecting one another.
-That said, science is not to be taken for absolute truth – it’s a collection of systematized up-to-date knowledge with provisional models of reality.
+That said, like any other ideology or methodology, science is not always to be taken for absolute truth – it’s a collection of systematized up-to-date knowledge with provisional models of reality.

 To any unique perspective what’s really important is contextual relevance and logical consistency.
 What’s relevant?
 To scientists who are trained skeptics, hard evidence preferably mathematized and peer-reviewed is a convertible currency.
 But then again, in most cases we first invent a concept or a theoretical model and then math to back them up.
 Given enough time, even “hard evidence” is usually swept away with unavoidable paradigm-shifting intellectual progress.
 British mathematician George Box used to say that "all models are wrong but some are useful."
 I’m not denigrating our scientific achievements, on the contrary, they are the keys for higher levels of the game.